jielin96/jielin96.github.io/index.md

 ### Education

 - 09/2020-Current: University of Electronic Science and Technology of China (UESTC); Ph.
-D. student in Applied Mathematics (Supervisor: Prof. Ting-Zhu Huang)
+D. student in Mathematics (Supervisor: Prof. Ting-Zhu Huang)
-- 09/2018-06/2020: University of Electronic Science and Technology of China (UESTC); Master student in Applied Mathematics (Supervisor: Prof. Ting-Zhu Huang)
+- 09/2018-06/2020: University of Electronic Science and Technology of China (UESTC); Master student in Mathematics (Supervisor: Prof. Ting-Zhu Huang)
 - 09/2014-06/2018: Anhui University of Finance and Economics (AUFE); Bachelor student in Information and Computing Science